Even when you are outdoors, an RV tv antenna lets you connect to a television and watch your favorite shows and movies.

 At 1.5 pounds, the KING OA8300 HDTV Over-the-Air Antenna is the most lightweight, compact, and sleek antenna on this list.

-Hence, it won’t be challenging installing the unit indoors or outdoors.
+Hence, it won’t be challenging to install the unit indoors or outdoors.

 When I tried RV mounting, I observed it is better to mount the unit a bat-wing style using the supplied bracket.